Guide to the Best Tea Rooms in Paris

 Helmut Newcake, 28 rue Vignon, Paris 9

 I have a soft spot for Le Valentin, as it was one of my first exciting discoveries in Paris before it became really popular next to the Musée Grevin (I learned about it from an acupuncturist who was trying to cure my back!).
-Located in one of Paris’s oldest roofed Passages (1845), ensure you grab a table and sofa upstairs with the old-fashioned lampshades and peruse the enormous tea menu, complete with serving suggestions with the appropriate cakes, such as the Polonaise, tarts (try the Chiboust) and macarons.
+Located in one of Paris’s oldest roofed Passages (1845), ensure you grab a table and sofa upstairs with the old-fashioned lampshades and peruse the enormous tea menu, complete with serving suggestions with the appropriate cakes, such as the Polonaise, the Chiboust and macarons.
+Perhaps my personal favourites are both the pecan and peanut tartlets plus Le Gaillard, is a small cubed cake filled with prunes in Armagnac and not too sweet.
 (AC)

 Le Valentin, 30 passage Jouffroy, Paris 9